-Caresse Crosby, in his teenage years living as a socialite in Manhattan, was the first to introduce a simple harness system for women’s breasts; something we now call a bra.
+Caresse Crosby, in her teenage years living as a socialite in Manhattan, was the first to introduce a simple harness system for women’s breasts; something we now call a bra.
 However, the clothing article she invented was arguably too simplistic (or maybe even complex, depending on how you see it).
 She used a combination of a handkerchief and pink ribbon wrapped together fastened by a cord and called it a backless brassier.
 She did file the patent for it in 1914 but then sold it to Warner Bros.
 Corset Co. just a year later for a whopping $1,500.
 Crosby claimed that she did not expect the backless brassier to become widely popular.

 6. Picnic Cooler

 Judging by its simplicity, you would think that a picnic cooler is one of those centuries-old inventions, but it isn’t.
 The patent for the picnic cooler was granted in 1953 to Richard Laramy, and later made popular by Coleman Company.
 Picnicking became a trend once again after the war as many Americans enjoyed prosperity and victory by relaxing on the lakes, woods, and beaches.
 A cooler, as the name suggests, has always been the perfect storage for cold drinks.